reactexcel/eHR/README.md

 ### example of styles for **auth** module

 ```
-src/
+src
-├─ styles/               # Application-wide styles (generally settings)
+├─ styles                    # Application-wide styles (generally settings)
 │  ├─ main.scss               # Imports all scss form the diffrent modules (i.e. 'import 'auth/index.scss'')
 │  └─ auth                    # Contains scss for the respective modules
-        ├─ index.scss  # Import all scss files for this module (i.e. login.scss, forgotPassword.scss, logout.scss ) and also define common styles here
+│     ├─ index.scss           # Import all scss files for this module (i.e. login.scss, forgotPassword.scss, logout.scss ) │and also define common styles here
-        ├─ login.scss             # Define styles for login container and its successive components
+│     ├─ login.scss           # Define styles for login container and its successive components
-        ├─ forgotPassword.scss      # Define styles for forgot password container and its successive components
+│     ├─ forgotPassword.scss  # Define styles for forgot password container and its successive components
-        └─ logout.scss              # Define styles for logout container and its successive components
+│     └─ logout.scss          # Define styles for logout container and its successive components

 ```
 ### example of styles for **auth** module